Chronic obstructive pulmonary disease, or COPD, is a progressive lung disease that affects your breathing and muscle function.

 Smoking for many years, heavy smoking, and smoking if you have asthma all increase your risk of COPD.

-However, quitting smoking can at least prevent it from getting any worse.
+However, quitting smoking and improving your overall health and fitness can at least prevent it from getting any worse.

 But what about vaping?